Open Badges and Comprehensive Learner Record Standard

 The CLR Standard is a formally published and implementable specification available for adoption by technology providers today.
 LER is the term used to describe the concept that CLR Standard implements.

 The term Comprehensive Learner Record was first used by Lumina Foundation to represent the capabilities of verified, individually-controlled digital credentials.
-IMS had been working at the time on a digital extended transcript and adopted the widely accepted CLR term for its data standard.
+1EdTech had been working at the time on a digital extended transcript and adopted the widely accepted CLR term for its data standard.
 Later as the concepts of digital credentials began to gain broader interest, the term Learning and Employment Record (LER) was popularized.
 Put briefly, the CLR Standard is the implementable form of LER's.
-The IMS CLR Standard is the only formally published specification for learner-worker achievement records available today and has been selected by the American Association of Collegiate Registrars and Admissions Officers as the official standard for digital learner records.
+The 1EdTech CLR Standard is the only formally published specification for learner-worker achievement records available today and has been selected by the American Association of Collegiate Registrars and Admissions Officers as the official standard for digital learner records.